almacro/docker-recipes/vnc/README.md

 EXPOSE 5901
 ```

-This served as a simple starter for C and Python2 that could be extended
+This serves as a simple starter for C and Python2 development that can be extended
 to other programming environments easily.

 We can build this container with